nobitagit/blog/_posts/2019-4-6-Yarn-Npm-Faster.md

 ---
 layout: post
-title: A simple trick to make npm and yarn installs on Mac a bit less painful and save you some time
+title: A simple trick to make npm and yarn installs on Mac a bit less painful
 ---

 One of the funniest and most overused memes of the JavaScript side of the Internet world is surely the one below.